dhruv-kurpad/oscarProject/README.md

 Author: Dhruv Kurpad

+For more details on how I built the sensor, check out the [docs blog](https://dhruv-kurpad.github.io/OscarProject-docs/)

 This project is a dog harness with sensors to detect seizures in dogs.
 The repo contains all the code and assets needed to build the complete prototype.
 Please contact me if you want a completed harness.

 The harness is an off the shelf dog harness modified with a few sensors that can determine when a dog is having a seizure and notify me on a companion app.